 Slide 2:

 This is the first year for Solar System in the B Division astronomy event rotation; in 2017 the B Division astronomy event was Reach for the Stars.
-The focus of this year’s Solar System event is Earth’s Moon.
+The focus of this year’s Solar System event is Earth’s moon and other rocky bodies of the solar system.
 Each team may bring two 8.5” x 11” two-sided pieces of paper containing information in any form from any source for use during competition.
 The notes may be used during all parts of the event.
 Each student is also permitted to bring one non-programmable calculator to perform calculations during the event.
 The focus for Part I of this event is identification and knowledge of the geologic surface features and internal structure of the objects listed in the first section of the rules.
 The focus for Part II of this event is demonstrating understanding and ability to apply knowledge of physical and geologic processes associated with the solar system’s geologic bodies as well as the missions and measurements made by scientists to understand these objects.

 Slide 3: